MarkBozinovic/BusReadMe/README.md

 # Transport Workers Shift Application
-In this project, data is stored on an android device for Transport Vehicle Operators to record their shifts by date, day, shift number, the bus they drove and any associated notes.
+In this project, data is stored on an android device for Transport Vehicle Operators to record their shifts by date, day, shift number, the vehicle number taht they drove and any associated notes.
 Shifts can be updated and deleted.
-The app requires the user to allow permission to store the file in your mobile device in: Settings-> Apps-> Goto the App in this case "Bus1"-> Permissions-> allow.
+The app requires the user to allow permission to store the file in your mobile device in: Settings-> Apps-> Goto the App in this case "Transport Diary"-> Permissions-> allow.
+Or hold down on app icon, the goto "App info" (pop-up)-> Permissions-> Storage-> Allow.
 Facets of Java Android programming used include SQLite, Text File commit and Data Manipulation